FAQ On Home Care

 FAQ

-Getting care for a loved one takes some deep thinking and can be quite scary, lots of questions may come to mind; Is this company legitimate, how reliable are they and how do they screen their caregivers”?
+Getting care for a loved one takes some deep thinking and can be quite scary, lots of questions may come to mind; Is this company legitimate, how reliable are they and how do they screen their caregivers?
 These are most likely the questions that come to your mind.
 Yes, researching senior care options naturally brings up lots of questions.
 The ultimate way is to research a company before using them:

-1. Check if the company is licensed with the department of community health.
+1. Check if the company is licensed with the Department of Community Health.

 3. Get the home care agency to direct you to reference their current client.